Find The Best Insurance

 In some cases, your employer will reimburse some or all of the costs of your business travel.
 This also applies to driving you do in a personal vehicle for business purposes.
 So if you have to drive your car to a conference or just to another branch of the company for a meeting, you may get reimbursement.
 Keep in mind that this doesn't apply to your normal commute to and from work.

 If your employer doesn’t reimburse your expenses, you may still be able to get back the money you spent by claiming it on your taxes.
-That can include not only your mileage, but in some cases you can deduct your car insurance, parking, and maintenace costs.
+That can include not only your mileage, but in some cases you can deduct your car insurance, parking, and maintenance costs.
 As of 2020, you can deduct 57.5 cents per mile driven for business from your taxes.

 The changes from the Tax Cuts and Jobs Act in 2017 eliminated this deduction for most people, but you can still make it in some circumstances.
+Learn more in our complete guide to filing taxes.

 In this article: